chaotic-aur/packages/README.md

 To address such issues:

-- [Toolbox](https://github.com/chaotic-aur/toolbox) automatically corrects some common errors.
+- The build system automatically corrects some common errors.
-- Manual corrections may be applied with [Interfere](https://github.com/chaotic-aur/interfere).
+- Manual corrections may be applied with an interfere
 - The original package may be forked as a custom package.

 ## Special packages